RoboticsKnowledgebase/mrsd-software-bootcamp/simulation/f1tenth_automatic_emergency_braking.md

 # F1Tenth Exercise 1: Automatic Emergency Braking

-NOTE: NEED TO REVISE

-**TODO'S**

-1. Have the students make a new repo in their github account.
-2. Change the instructions so that it's BootCamp-compatible.

 > This exercise is based on [CMU 16663 - F1Tenth Course :: Lab 2](https://github.com/f1tenth-cmu/f1tenth_lab2).

 ## I. Learning Goals